-The dynamic binding capacities of POROSTM HS and S media are provided in Table 2.
-In general, high-resolution separations are achieved at 20% or less of the total binding capacity.
+The dynamic binding capacities of $POROS^{\mathbb{M}}$ HQ and PI are listed in Table 2.

-However, the maximum loading at which a given resolution can be obtained (the loadability) depends on a number of factors, including sample solubility, column selectivity, and so on.
+In general, high resolution separations are generally achieved at 20% of the total binding capacity or less.
+However, the maximum loading at which a given resolution can be obtained (the loadability) is dependent upon a number of factors, including sample solubility, column selectivity, and so on.

 The long run times associated with conventional chromatography usually prohibit a systematic determination of loadability.
-Perfusion Chromatography $\forall'$ 's short run times make it easy to perform this determination.
+Perfusion Chromatography "'s short run times make it easy to perform this determination.

-To perform a loadability experiment:
+Perform a loadability experiment as follows:

-- 1. Determine the most effective elution conditions (eluent, gradient, and flow) at low sample loading. - 2.
+- 1. Determine the most effective elution conditions (eluent, gradient, and flow) at low loading. - 2.
 Gradually increase the sample load (either through increasing injection volume or sample concentration or both) until the required resolution no longer occurs. - 3.
-If you use a VISIONTM or BioCadTM Workstation, take advantage of the loading study template designed specifically for this purpose.
+If you are using a VISION[TM] or BioCad[TM] Workstation, take advantage of the loading study template designed specifically for this purpose.

-Note: As the loading is increased, the peaks may elute earlier on the gradient, possibly requiring reoptimization of the gradient.
+Note: As the loading is increased, the peaks may elute earlier on the gradient, possibly necessitating reoptimization of the gradient.

-Once again, the short run times made possible by Perfusion Chromatographym make this type of experiment quick and easy, especially if you use the template features of the VISIONm or BioCadm Workstation.
+Again, short run times made possible by Perfusion Chromatography^m make reoptimization quick and easy, especially if you use the template features of the VISION^m and BioCad^m Workstations.